rootflo/flo-ai/flo_ai/README.md

 - 🧠 **LLM-Powered Routing**: Intelligent routing decisions made by LLMs, no code required
 - 🔧 **Flexible**: Use pre-built components or create your own
 - 🤝 **Team-Oriented**: Create and manage teams of AI agents working together
-- 🔄 **Langchain Compatible**: Works with all your favorite Langchain tools
 - 📊 **OpenTelemetry Integration**: Built-in observability with automatic instrumentation

 ## 📖 Table of Contents